jlacefie/sparksqltest/README.md

 spark sql test
 =================

-The code in this repo, and the instructions below, provide examples of how to work with the DataStax Enterprise 4.6 Release of Spark SQL in an scala environment.
+The code in this repo, and the instructions below, provide examples of how to work with the DataStax Enterprise 4.6 Release of Spark SQL in a scala environment.
+The README also contains a few examples showing how to work with ad hoc queries and the Spark REPL.

 This project is based on the examples provided in the spark-driver-demo found here:  https://github.com/DataStaxCodeSamples/spark-driver-demo